-Bases are the chemical compound those are soapy in touch and are not usually for human consumption.
+Bases are the chemical compounds, which are soapy in touch and are not usually meant for human consumption.
 They have a wide range of applications in our daily life.
 Let’s check some of them.

 1. Sodium Flouride (NaF)

 We automatically feel the first base of our day after brushing our teeth.
-Toothpaste which we use contains sodium fluoride which is slightly basic in nature.
-This kills the bacteria present in the mouth, those instead prefer a slightly acidic environment, which is exactly the condition of your unbrushed mouth.
+Toothpaste, which we mostly use contains sodium fluoride which is slightly basic in nature.
+This kills the bacteria present in the mouth, which instead prefer a slightly acidic environment, which is exactly the condition of your unbrushed mouth.

 2. Sodium Hydroxide (NaOH)

-Every day we take a bath, but water all alone is not enough to make us feel refresh.
+Everyday we take a bath, but water all alone is not enough to make us feel refreshed.
 We use soap to clean our body, and these soaps contain sodium hydroxide as their main ingredients.
-Not only in soaps, all the cleaning products like detergents, but washing powder also contains sodium hydroxide.
+Not only in soaps, all the cleaning products including detergents and washing powder also contain sodium hydroxide.

-Sodium bicarbonate commonly known as baking soda is the regular item in our kitchens.
+Sodium bicarbonate, commonly known as baking soda, is the regular item in our kitchens.
 People use baking soda in cooking, baking cakes.
-Though they are weak bases so they are used for human consumption.
-Baking soda is also added into other solution and is used for the cleansing purpose.
-It is also used as fire extinguisher because, in high temperature, it releases carbon dioxide as a by-product which cut the contact of fire to oxygen.
+Being a weak base, it is safe for human consumption.
+A solution of baking soda is commonly used for cleansing purpose.
+It is also used as fire extinguisher; because in high temperature, it releases carbon dioxide as a by-product.

 Magnesium hydroxide is the compounds that are used as anti-acid or for neutralizing the gastric acids.
 They are used in the antiperspirant deodorant.

-Calcium hydroxide commonly refers to as Hydrated/Slaked lime, is widely used in cement manufacturing.
+Calcium hydroxide, commonly referred to as Hydrated/Slaked lime, is widely used in cement manufacturing.
 It is also used in neutralizing the acidity of the soil and treatment of sewage water.
 Calcium hydroxide is also an additive feed in improving animal nutrition.
 It is also used in dental procedures.

 6. Ammonia (NH3)

-Ammonia is widely used base in agriculture, industries, and homes.
+Ammonia is one of the widely used bases in agriculture, industries, and homes.
 It is one of the ingredients of fertilizers.
-It is used in eliminating stains and tarnishes of soap from tubs, tiles, floors and even jewelry.
+It is used in eliminating stains and tarnishes of soap from tubs, tiles, floors, and even jewellery.